jgte/sync/README.md

 Introduction
 ------------

 These scripts are useful for synchronizing files within or between different computers.
-They usage is not very standard but very simple.
+Their usage is not very standard but very simple.
 In the directory containing the files (or sub-directories) to be synchronized, create a link to one of these scripts.
 The name of the link contains the 'remote' directory to synchronize with.
 Furthermore, the scripts `[rsync|unison].dir.sh` are meant for 'remote' directories in the local computer and the scripts `[rsync|unison].user@remote.computer.sh` are meat for remote directories in other computers.

 The `[rsync|unison].dir.sh` scripts expect the directory specified in the name of the link to be relative to `$HOME`.
 The ':' character is used to specify subdirectories.
 For example, if `rsync.dir.sh` resides in `$HOME/bin/` and you want to backup the contents of `$HOME/projects/` to `$HOME/backup/projects/`, then inside this directory create the link: